Multi-level loop equations for $\beta$-corners processes: Introduction and main result

 For $\beta$-log gases loop equations have proved to be a very efficient tool in the study of global fluctuations, see \cite{BoGu2, BoGu,JL, KS, S} and the references therein.
 Since their introduction loop equations have also been used to prove {\em local universality} for random matrices \cite{BEY, BFG}.
 In the discrete setup loop equations have been used to study global fluctuations in \cite{BGG} and edge fluctuations in \cite{huang} for discrete $\beta$-ensembles.
 It is our strong hope that the multi-level loop equations we derive in the present paper can also be used to study the global fluctuations of continuous and discrete $\beta$-corners processes.

 As mentioned earlier, our primary interest is on the discrete side.
 Specifically, we are interested in the study of ascending Jack processes, which are special cases of the Macdonald processes from \cite{BorCor}, and which fit into the setup of (\ref{S1PDef}).
-We are presently working on a project that utilizes the multi-level loop equations of the present paper to study the global fluctuations of a class of ascending Jack processes, and we hope to demonstrate that the asymptotic fluctuations of these models are governed by a suitable 2d Gaussian field.
-So far it seems likely that the loop equations would produce such a result, which will be the content of a separate publication \cite{DKFut} that will hopefully be complete in the next few months.
+We have recently finished a project that utilizes the multi-level loop equations of the present paper to study the global fluctuations of a class of ascending Jack processes, which we call {\em $\beta$-Krawtchouk corners processes}, see \cite{DK24}.
+We have demonstrated that the asymptotic fluctuations of these models are governed by a 2d Gaussian field, which agrees with the one for Wigner matrices.